 Now, we can apply what we know about binary numbers to IP addresses and subnet masks.
 IP addresses are 32 bits, or four 8-bit bytes, in length.
 While the computer stores the IP address in binary, we typically use dotted decimal notation to write out addresses because we find it easier to read.
 Dotted decimal notation lets us examine an IP address one byte at a time.
 In standard "classful" addressing, Class A addresses devote 1 byte to the network ID and 3 bytes to the host ID, Class B addresses devote 2 bytes to the network ID and 2 bytes to the host ID, and Class C addresses devote 3 bytes to the network ID and 1 byte to the host ID.

 The purpose of a subnet mask is to provide IP, routing protocols, and any other software that has to deal with addresses with a way in which the NET_ID and HOST_ID can be determined.
-Subnet masks, like the IP address itself, is 32 bits in length.
+Subnet masks, like the IP address itself, are 32 bits in length.
 Subnet masks are composed of some number of 1 bits followed by enough 0 bits to form a 32-bit value, where the bit positions with a 1 correspond with the bit positions in the IP address that are part of the NET_ID.
 With classful addressing, then, the subnet mask will have 8, 16, or 24 one bits for Class A, B, and C addresses, respectively.
 In the parlance of subnet masking, these masks would be said to be 8, 16, or 24 bits in length but that is a misnomer; it really only refers to the number if one bits since masks really are always 32 bits long.

 Variable length subnet masking (VLSM) is essential to support classless addressing.
 VLSM allows us to build masks that are of pretty much any length and are not restricted to the byte boundaries of classful addressing.
 In this ways, we can either aggregate many NET_IDs into a single entry in a routing table or we can segment one Class C address, for example, into several subaddresses.